 When you use your credit card, when you pay your credit card off, when you borrow money for a car loan, when you decide to apply for another credit card, when you lend your credit card to a friend — everything you do that impacts your credit is ultimately impacting your eventual homeownership, from how much money you’ll get for your mortgage to how much interest you’ll pay.

 So if homeownership is a dream that you hope will turn into a reality someday, consider the decisions you’re making now and how they’ll influence your homeownership.
 To get started, you can see two of your credit scores for free on Credit.com.
-These scores are updated each month, so you can see where you stand now and what you need to do to get to where you want to be before heading to the bank to talk about mortgages.
+These scores are updated every 14 days, so you can see where you stand now and what you need to do to get to where you want to be before heading to the bank to talk about mortgages.

 More on Mortgages & Homebuying:

 - How to Find & Choose a Mortgage Lender

 - How to Refinance Your Home Loan With Bad Credit